Werribee line: Level crossing removals

 The Cherry Street level crossing in Werribee prior to its 2021 removal.

 The Level Crossing Removal Project has announced the removal of all remaining level crossings on the Werribee line, to be completed in stages from 2018 to 2030.
 In 2018, one level crossing was removed at Kororoit Creek Road, Williamstown North.
 The crossing was removed by raising the rail line onto a rail bridge above the road with partial duplication of the Altona Loop completed as part of the project.
 In 2019, another level crossing was removed at Aviation Road, Laverton.
 The crossing was removed by raising the road onto a bridge above the rail line with upgrades to Aircraft station in conjunction with the project.
 The upgrades included a redesigned station forecourt and construction of a new pedestrian underpass.
 In 2021, a total of 3 level crossings were removed at various locations along the line.
 Crossings were removed at Old Geelong Road in Hoppers Crossing and Werribee Street and Cherry Street in Werribee.
 Two of these crossings were removed with road bridges and one with a rail bridge.
 The removal of the crossing at Old Geelong Road in Hoppers Crossing also included an upgrade to Hoppers Crossing station with a new overpass, station forecourt, and bus interchange.
 The final five crossings along the line (excluding the ones on the Altona Loop) will be removed by 2030.
 The crossing at Hudsons Road, Spotswood and Maddox Road, Newport will be removed by constructing two separate rail bridges with a new Spotswood station also being built.
 In addition, the crossing at Maidstone Street will be removed with the construction of a road bridge and two crossings—Anderson Street and Champion Road—will be closed off.
 At the end of these works, the Werribee line will be fully level crossing free by 2030.

-Network reconfiguration

-When the new cross-city rail corridor being built by the Metro Tunnel opens in 2025 there will be a reorganisation of the Melbourne rail network.
-The Victorian Department of Transport and Planning plans to return the Frankston line to the City Loop, with dedicated use of the Caulfield group tunnel track.
-This will mean Frankston line trains will no longer through-run with Werribee and Williamstown line trains, and will again stop at City Loop stations Flagstaff, Melbourne Central, and Parliament.
-As part of the reconfiguration, the Werribee and Williamstown lines would instead begin through-running services to Sandringham for the first time.